SABLA

 The Sabla program aspires to be a hub bringing together students from across the U.S. for a dynamic linguistic and cultural exchange.
 The program hopes to enable students to become active learners and to form a community to cultivate a lifelong Arabic language learning experience.

-The Sabla program runs for five weeks each summer, from Monday to Thursday, 10:00 a.m. to 3:00 p.m.
+The Sabla program runs for five weeks each summer, from Monday to Thursday, 10:00 a.m. to 2:00 p.m.
 Experienced instructors use a proficiency-based approach that emphasizes all five skills: listening, speaking, reading, writing and grammar.
 Arabic is the main language of instruction.
 Classes are held in technologically advanced classrooms.
 The program offers formal instruction in a language that is enriched by immersion in an authentic cultural context.
-Cultural activities include weekly lectures on topics related to Arab history, society, and culture with a special focus on Oman.
+Cultural activities include weekly lectures on topics related to Arab history, society, art, and culture with a special focus on Oman.

 The program includes:

-• Attending lectures conducted in Arabic featuring guest speakers
+• Attending lectures featuring guest speakers

 • Trips to acquaint students with the magnificent Middle Eastern heritage on display in museums and libraries across D.C.